-The Skilled Trades Regulations rules are required by state law 2016 PA 407.
-There are no federal mandates.
+These rules are required by state law and the Skilled Trades Regulation Act, 2016 PA 407; there are no federal mandates.

 B. If these rules exceed a federal standard, please identify the federal standard or citation, describe why it is necessary that the proposed rules exceed the federal standard or law, and specify the costs and benefits arising out of the deviation.